thesamim/TickTickSync/README.md

 # TickTickSync

-The TickTickSync plugin automatically creates tasks in ticktick and synchronizes task state between Obsidian and ticktick.
+The TickTickSync plugin automatically creates tasks in TickTick and synchronizes task state between Obsidian and TickTick.

-** **TickTickSync is now Mobile Compatible!
-[1]** **
+**TickTickSync is now Mobile Compatible!**

 The plugin works best when the [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) plugin is installed.

-[1] I have tested reasonably well on Android.
-I only have limited access to IPhone, please proceed with caution.

 ## Features

 - Any task created in Obsidian and tagged with #ticktick will be synchronized with TickTick
-- Any task created in TickTick will be synchronized to Obisidian, unless synchronization is limited. [details here](https://github.com/thesamim/TickTickSync/wiki/Documentation#limit-synchronization).
+- Any task created in TickTick will be synchronized to Obsidian, unless synchronization is limited. [details here](https://github.com/thesamim/TickTickSync/wiki/Documentation#limit-synchronization).
 - Updates are bi-directional
-- Tasks added or updated from Obsidian are synched to TickTick immediately.
+- Tasks added or updated from Obsidian are synced to TickTick immediately.
-- Tasks added or updated from TickTick are synched on a configurable time interval.
+- Tasks added or updated from TickTick are synced on a configurable time interval.
 - Moving Tasks between Projects is now supported.
 Please see [Task movement documentation](https://github.com/thesamim/TickTickSync/wiki/Documentation#moving-tasks).
 - Moving Tasks between Parents is now supported.
-- Due dates accommodate times, times are no longer stripped in Obsidian.
+- Date/Time compatibility with the [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) plugin.
 - Mobile Compatible.

-> 🚩
+ 🚩
 >## **Very Important**
 >
 > If you share a vault between Desktop and Mobile, it is critical that you use the same vault structure and TickTickSync settings everywhere you use your TickTick account.
 Differences